denten-books/plain-text/5-surface.md

 entered a complex system of executable code and inscrutable control instruction.
 The material lightness of textual being came at the price of legibility.

+Short-lived screenless word processors of the early 1960s (like the MT/ST) were difficult to operate, because typists had no means to visualize complex data structures on tape.
+Screens helped by representing document topography visually, restoring a sense of apparent space to otherwise inscrutable media.
+The contemporary "digital" document may resemble a page on the screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
+Tough screens seem to restore document unity by presenting wholistic images of paragraphs, pages, and books, these structures are mere simulations.
+The simulation seems to follow the physics of paper and ink---one can turn pages, write in margins, make bookmarks---where it is really governed by electromagnetics.
+The simulated text does not transcend matter, it merely dissembles.
+It conceals its true material properties while recreating others artificially.
+The act of continual dissemblage---one medium imitating the other---creates the ephemeral illusion, by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers of copy and paste.

+Screens purport to restore a sense of lost immediacy: of the kind felt upon contact between pen nib and paper, as the capillary action of cellulose conveys ink into its shallow conduit.
+They are meant to open a window onto the remote physicalities of electromagnetic inscription.
+Screens obviate the need for multiple typings.
+Projected image should, in theory, correspond to its originating keystroke.
+The gap separating input and output seems to close.
+Crucially, the accord between archived inscription and its image cannot be guaranteed.
+The interval persists in practice.
+Laminate text appears weightless and ephemeral at some layers of the composite, which allow for rapid remediation.
+At other layers, its affordances are determined by its physics; at others they are carefully constructed.
+The screen flattens an otherwise stratified structure.
+We gain in facility what we lose in critical acumen.

+In decoupling inputs from outputs, programmable media injected arbitrary intervals of time and space into document structure.
+The sign acquired new dimensions and new capabilities for automation.
+Content and instruction codes subsequently sunk beneath the matte surface of a laminate storage medium.
+Its inscrutability continues to impede our capacity to understand new forms of control--- embedded, remote, and inconspicuous.
+We are yet to come to terms with living on recondite surfaces.
+They structure our mental life, social, and political.
+They are, I suspect, the root cause of our estrangement from information technology.

 [^ln2-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
 This by contrast with